nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Alias feature
+The alias feature creates a shortcut name for any command in SportsPA.
+The shortcut name must not be an existing command word in SportsPA.
 #### Implementation

 The *alias* mechanism is facilitated by `SportsPaParser`.
 Aliases are stored in `AliasMap`, which keeps the mappings